dipu-bd/tupin/README.md

 - Each third brackets pair is a print command which prints the content inside the brackets exactly as it appears.
 - `rand` is a function which returns a random value.
 - You can use single quotes inside third brackets to execute a code and print it.
 Similarly the variable T was printed.
 - `for` indicates the start of a loop.
-Next variable should be a range to loop (like python except it is inclusive).
+Next should be either a variable or a range.
+A rangle must be defined in the loop (like python, except it is inclusive).
-- All statements are in a single line.
-Curly brackets indicates a complex statement of multiple statements.
+- Every single line is one statement.
+Statesments can be grouped together with curly brackets.
+Use semicolon to use multiple statesment in a single line.

 ---
 All the description is of initial plan.
 It is subject to change with development process.